kushalpandya/Web-Design-Experiments/README.md

 # Web-Design-Experiments

 These are bunch of CSS3 experiments I've done in my free time.
 Everything you see is __pure CSS and nothing else__.
-All the experiments are testing on latest versions of Firefox, Chrome, Opera
+All the experiments are testing on latest versions of Firefox, Chrome and Opera, on Windows and Linux.

 ## Edge Shadows